 On Mondays, Wednesdays, Thursdays, and Fridays, students begin their day with their Advisory group.
 On Tuesdays, the school day ends at 2:15pm instead of 3pm and therefore there is no Advisory meeting and the class periods are shorter.

 Still confused?
 Ask to look at your child’s schedule.
 In most cases they will quickly explain it to you.
 If they are confused, feel free to contact your child’s Home Base teacher.

 Does my child’s class schedule stay the same throughout the year?

 The core subjects remain consistent per trimester.
 The FAA subjects (Drama, Art, Health, Technical Education and Music) rotate per trimester.

 Is Brown on semesters or trimesters?

 Brown’s academic year is divided into Trimesters with three progress reports.

 What school supplies are needed?

-For the first day of school, your child will need only a pencil or pen and lunch money if they want to buy lunch.
+For the first day of school, your child will only need to bring a writing utensil, some paper and a folder.
 During the first week of school, teachers will tell students what is required for their particular class including the color of the 1″ three-ring binder (each subject uses a different color depending on grade to store class work).